2sbsbsb/CarND-Behavioral-Cloning-P3/README.md

 ### Approach 1: Collecting More Data
 To teach the car what to do when it’s off on the side of the road, I generated _**recovery data**_ i.e. collecting data such that it captures the behavior to follow when the car deviates from the track.
 I recorded data when the car is driving from the side of the road back toward the center line.

-The approach didn't work as the data collected did not have smooth steering angle across the laps (_I did not have fine control over the steering angle when running the simulator using keyboard_).

 ### Approach 2: Image Transformations
 Applying image transformation techniques to the existing data can be used to increase the volume of data available for training.
 Moreover, these makes the model less prone to **overfitting**.